joshpanebianco-io/intrusion-detection-system/README.md

 ## 📷 Screenshots

-Here are example detections from running various attacks against the victim machine.
+Here is the IDS in action - detections from running various attacks against the victim machine.

 ### 🔁 ARP Spoofing Detection